fod-dev/fod-uploader-java/README.md

     'payloadLocation' ['proxyUrl' ['proxyUsername' 'proxyPassword' 'ntDomain' 'ntWorkstation']]
     [-pollingInterval <minutes>]
 ```
-*Note: if you use an api key, you must append 'key-' to the beginnining.*
+*Note: if you use an api key, you must append 'key-' to the beginning.*